Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Zero_Brick.rst

 with the standard RPi Zero HAT form factor.
 The Brick follows the HAT specification and it will automatically work with Raspbian without any changes.

-With the HAT Zero Brick your Raspberry Pi has access to four :ref:`Bricklet <primer_bricklets>` ports.
+With the HAT Zero Brick your Raspberry Pi has access to **four** :ref:`Bricklet <primer_bricklets>` ports.

 The USB supply voltage is measured and accessible through the API.

-The HAT is electrically compatible to the Raspberry Pi 2B, 3B, 3B+, Zero and Zero W. The mounting holes are compatible to the Raspberry Pi Zero and Zero W and it is designed to use up as little space as possible.
-We also offer a bigger :ref:`HAT Brick <hat_brick>` with eight Bricklet ports and additional features that has mounting holes that are compatible to the standard Raspberry Pi 2/3.
+The HAT is electrically compatible to the Raspberry Pi 2B, 3B, 3B+, 4, Zero and Zero W. The mounting holes are compatible to the Raspberry Pi Zero and Zero W and it is designed to use up as little space as possible.
+We also offer a bigger :ref:`HAT Brick <hat_brick>` with eight Bricklet ports and additional features that has mounting holes that are compatible to the standard Raspberry Pi 2/3/4.

 Technical Specifications